Lilypads/AI-Line-Follower/README.md

 ## How to use

 Instructions for using each section of the framework can be found in the respective folder.

-In general however, ROS is a common requirement for all modules.
-The ROS distribution used for this project was Melodic ROS.

-Instructions for getting started with ROS can be found on the [ROS Wiki](http://wiki.ros.org/ROS/Tutorials).

 __This repository is also dependent on submodules so when cloning use:__
 ```